 Noël Manderville, instructor

-Ms. Manderville trained under Perry Brunson, Raymond Bussey, Flemming Halby, Sara de Luis, and Jacques d'Amboise.
-She is an NDI teacher (National Dance Institute), and current Artistic Director of Art in Motion.
+Ms. Manderville trained under Perry Brunson, Raymond Bussey, Flemming Halby, Sara de Luis, the National Dance Institute, and current Artistic Director of Art in Motion.

 A summer program,